Trump was treated with dexamethasone. Here’s what we know about its risks and side effects.

-Trump’s doctors at Walter Reed National Military Medical Center cited the positive research when they disclosed that they prescribed the steroid after Trump’s oxygen levels concerningly dropped to 93 percent.
+Trump’s doctors at Walter Reed National Military Medical Center in Bethesda, Md., cited the positive research when they disclosed that they prescribed the steroid after Trump’s oxygen levels concerningly dropped to 93 percent.
+Healthy blood oxygen levels range from 95 to 100 percent.

 For covid-19 patients on ventilators or receiving oxygen, taking dexamethasone increased their chance of survival, according to the research published in July.
-But dexamethasone-receiving patients who didn’t require ventilation or oxygen fared no better than patients on the normal course of treatment.
+But patients receiving dexamethasone who didn’t require ventilation or oxygen fared no better than patients on the normal course of treatment.

-In fact, giving dexamethasone to coronavirus patients who are not at risk of severe illness could further endanger their health, according to an August paper in the Journal of Hospital Medicine.
+In fact, giving dexamethasone to coronavirus patients who are not at risk of severe illness could further endanger their health, according to research published in the August issue of the Journal of Hospital Medicine.

 In its guidelines, the National Institutes of Health recommends against using dexamethasone for covid-19 patients who do not require supplemental oxygen.

 Dexamethasone is not often prescribed toward the start of a patient’s infection, experts say, because it can suppress the immune system’s ability to ward off the virus.
-But Trump’s doctors opted to prescribe the steroid less than two days after Trump publicly disclosed that he tested positive.
+But Trump’s doctors opted to administer the steroid less than two days after Trump publicly disclosed that he had tested positive.

 “We decided that in this case the potential benefits early on in the course probably outweighed the risks,” Conley said Sunday.